Leask/socratex/README.md

 # Socrates

-A Secure Web Proxy is fast, secure, and easy to use.
+A Secure Web Proxy.
+Which is fast, secure, and easy to use.

 *This project is under active development.
 Everything may change soon.*